Khano Smith: College and amateur

-Professional Career
+Professional career

 Smith began his professional career playing for the Dandy Town Hornets, who he helped win the 2003–04 Cingular Wireless Premier Division title in his first year at the club.
 In his second season, he led the league in scoring as Dandy Town finished two points behind Devonshire Cougars.
 He captured his second trophy with the club in 2005 leading the Hornets to the Bermuda Champions Cup.

-After two successful seasons in Bermuda he moved Major League Soccer and signed with New England Revolution in April 2005.
+After two successful seasons in Bermuda, he moved to Major League Soccer and signed with the New England Revolution on April 15, 2005.
 He made his first start, and scored his first goal, on 4 June 2005 during a 1–1 tie with the Kansas City Wizards.
 Smith also scored the winning goal against the MetroStars which led the Revolution to the MLS Conference Championship in 2005.
 He came to be known in New England for his inconsistent play, showing occasional flashes of brilliance, but also making fundamental mistakes.
 He was also known for his pace and his crucial crosses which pick out his teammates for easy finishes.

 He moved from an out and out striker to an attacking left wing back.
 In 2007 and 2008 he was the regular starter on the left wing and scored several crucial goals.

 On 26 November 2008, Smith was selected by Seattle Sounders FC with the fourth pick in the 2008 MLS Expansion Draft.
 Before ever playing a match for the Sounders, he was traded to New York Red Bulls in exchange for allocation money.
 On 30 July 2009 New York waived Smith.